My Family: Reception

+Critical reception

 Initially, the show received a poor critical response, and many dismissed its humour as mundane and dated.
 In spite of this, the programme received above average audience ratings, and further series were commissioned, with critical approval gradually improving as the series progressed.
 Bruce Dessau, writing on the 100th episode, noted that it was a comedy that "the critics hate, but the public love", on the basis of ratings.

 Zoë Wanamaker said in 2007 that she was no longer happy with the quality of the writing, claiming she and co-star Robert Lindsay even refused to film one episode because it was so poor.
 In May 2009, the two stars revealed they were still unhappy with the writing quality, with Lindsay stating "There's some real dross (in the scripts) and we're aware of it".
 He later admitted that the eleventh series might be the last stating "As far as Zoë (Wanamaker) and I are concerned, we will do a tenth series of 16 episodes, which the BBC will probably split into a tenth and eleventh, then that will be it."

 In 2004, the show came 24th in Britain's Best Sitcom.

+Ratings

+Note: The tenth series features nine episodes, but the final two did not originally air with the series and were held over and included within the eleventh series, therefore, for the purpose of listing average ratings, the two episodes will appear in the ratings table for the eleventh series as they aired in that year.

+Awards and nominations

 Cancellation

 BBC One controller Danny Cohen, when commenting on the decision to axe the series, said "Now that all the Harper children have flown the nest we feel it's time to make room for new comedies".
 Robert Lindsay said in an interview with The Daily Telegraph: "I'm amazed by the public's love for the series [...]
 When Kris Marshall left in 2005 I was convinced that was it.
 But somehow Zoë and I have kept the essence of it together."